 This clearable, read-only bit is set when 10 or 11 consecutive 1s appear on the receiver input.
-IDLE generates an SCI receiver CPU interrupt request if the ILIE bit in SCC2 is also set.
+IDLE generates an ESCI receiver CPU interrupt request if the ILIE bit in SCC2 is also set.
 Clear the IDLE bit by reading SCS1 with IDLE set and then reading the SCDR.
 After the receiver is enabled, it must receive a valid character that sets the SCRF bit before an idle condition can set the IDLE bit.
 Also, after the IDLE bit has been cleared, a valid character must again set the SCRF bit before an idle condition can set the IDLE bit.
+Reset clears the IDLE bit.